MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/aa4am/overview.md

    More information on the [coe aa4am install](../help/aa4am/install.md) command

-   If you are deploying to your enterprise refer to [Enterprise Deployment](./scenarios/tenant-deployments.md#enterprise-deployment) for further information.
+   Deploying to your enterprise?
+Refer to [Enterprise Deployment](./scenarios/tenant-deployments.md#enterprise-deployment) for further information.

 1. [Update permissions for the project build service](https://github.com/microsoft/coe-starter-kit/blob/main/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md#update-permissions-for-the-project-build-service) to enable build pipelines to interact with Git Repositories